singpolyma/badcode.rocks/content/articles/2018356 November Teardown: Beer Song/index.md

 	...
 	#if __INCLUDE_LEVEL__ != BEER_MAX

-`__INCLUDE_LEVEL__` is a magic macro the C Preprocessor exposes to indicate how many `#include` directives the compiler is in the midst of processing to get to this point.
+`__INCLUDE_LEVEL__` is not a standard part of the CPP language, but rather a language extension.
+It will exist under many preprocessors, but not all.
+When defined, it is a magic macro C Preprocessor exposes to indicate how many `#include` directives the preprocessor is in the midst of processing to get to this point.
 So if file A includes file B includes file C, then in A the macro expands to `0`, in B to `1`, and in C to `2`.

 This code assumes throughout that `__INCLUDE_LEVEL__` will be `1` when the file is first included.
 While this is true in the context of the given program, it means that if the file were ever to be included from another context, it would simply not produce the expected code.
 This usage also requires the reader to *know* that `__INCLUDE_LEVEL__` is being used as the verse number counter, instead of providing a nice alias at no cost: